 National Tennessee Day recognizes the Volunteer State on October 26.
-Tennessee was the 16th state admitted to the union and brings to the nation the Great Smoky Mountains, centers for blues and country music, and depth of history that has surged through art.
+Tennessee was the 16th state admitted to the union.
+The great state brings with it the Great Smoky Mountains, centers for blues and country music, and depth of history that surges through art.

 As the gateway to the deep south, Tennessee experienced heavy burdens during the Civil War.
 As a slaveholding state with many Union sympathizers and Union occupying units, Tennessee was often as divided as the country during the war.
 It was the only state to have a battle or skirmish in every county.

-With two anchor cities, Memphis and Nashville, providing abundant talent and drawing even more, the music and entertainment industry thrive in Tennessee.
-For more than 75 years The Grand Ole Opry has provided a cornerstone of radio performances that have thrilled audiences of all ages.
+Two anchor cities, Memphis and Nashville, provide abundant talent and draw even more.
+It should be no surprise the music and entertainment industry thrive in Tennessee.
+For more than 75 years The Grand Ole Opry has provided a cornerstone of radio performances. thrilling audiences of all ages.

-The state can lay claim to royalty, too!
-The King of Rock and Roll made his home at Graceland, and today it is the most frequently visited private residence visited after the Whitehouse.
-The Queen of Soul, Aretha Franklin was born in Memphis.
+The state lays claim to royalty, too!
+The King of Rock and Roll made his home at Graceland.
+Today it is the most frequently visited private residence visited after the Whitehouse.
+The Queen of Soul, Aretha Franklin was born in Memphis, too.